DRemarque/VariantCallinginR/README.md

 To access the GATK and BWA-MEM functions of the package, additional software is required.

 For Windows systems, this Unix based software requires a virtual Linux environment provided by Docker Toolbox:
-1. Download the Docker Toolbox installation software.
+1. Download the [Docker Toolbox installation software][ref-1].
 For Windows, select the latest .exe file and for Mac, select the latest .pkg file.
 2. Double click the downloaded file and follow the installation prompts
 3. To verify the installation, run the Docker Quickstart terminal once.
 This will setup the virtual